GlPortal/website/content/contribute/overview.md

 weight: 0
 ---
 You are enthusiastic about game development?
 Contributing is easy.
+# Tester
+Can contributing to open source be as easy as playing a video game?
+Yes it can.
+By playing you help us identify errors in the game or you come up with features that should be in the game.
 # Developer
 Go ahead and fork GlPortal on Github and send us a pull request.
 If we like your commits we will make you a permanent member of the team with push permission to the team repository.
 ## Requirenments